ndronos/c-nomorph/HowStufWorks.md

 If you accidentally putone in, you will get a huge cascade of error messages from the compiler that make no sense.
 Also note that even though there are no parameters, you must use the ().
+They tell the compiler that you are declaring a function rather than simply declaring an int.

 (HowStuffWorks, 2017) pp. 5 & 12